mudit2103/scheduling_solution/README.md

 # scheduling_solution
 Scheduling solution for my needs to match persons optimally to assignments based on 4 levels of preferences.

+To get started, type `python scheduling_solution.py --help`.
+An example for the input CSV file is available on the repository tmp.csv.

 A solution for scheduling hell!

 Create a CSV with the following properties: